-We do place our puppies stating in our contract that they will be spayed or neutered, will be voided in your contract if its done before your new puppy reaches 16-24 months of age (girls must go through at least one heat cycle and be 2-4 months past that heat cycle in addition to the age requirement) to allow all growth plates to close (see chart at bottom of page).
+We do place our puppies stating in our contract that they will be spayed or neutered, will be voided in your contract if its done before your new puppy reaches 18-24 months of age (girls must go through at least one, possible 2 heat cycles and be 2-3 months past that heat cycle in addition to the age requirement) to allow all growth plates to close (see chart at bottom of page).
 This allows your puppy to physically mature and gain the look and size they were bred to be.

 When a dog’s reproductive organs are surgically removed, the sex hormones they produce also disappear.
 The sex hormones are responsible for more than just sexual behaviors and one of their responsibilities is regulating growth.

 Evidence indicates that in at least large dogs, the health benefits of keeping the ovaries may outweigh the health risks (the risks being mammary tumors and pyometra, which is infection of the uterus).